Kenneth Chin counsels and represents lenders and borrowers in connection with corporate and financing transactions.

 Ms. Christophorou is counsel at Cleary Gottlieb Steen & Hamilton LLP, based in its New York office.
 Ms. Christophorou’s practice focuses on commercial financing, including secured transactions and bankruptcy law, derivative products and structured finance.
 She represents leading financial institutions, corporate borrowers, private investment funds and sovereign clients on these matters.

 Ms. Christophorou often chairs or speaks at leading conferences on matters involving commercial finance.

-Ms. Christophorou joined the firm in 1989 and became counsel in 2000.
-She received a J.D. degree, magna cum laude, from Harvard Law School in 1989 and an undergraduate degree, magna cum laude, from the Georgetown University School of Foreign Service.
-From 1994 through 1995, Ms. Christophorou served as law clerk to the Honorable Joanna Seybert in the U.S. District Court, Eastern District of New York.
+Ms. Christophorou received a J.D. degree, magna cum laude, from Harvard Law School and an undergraduate degree, magna cum laude, from the Georgetown University School of Foreign Service.
+From 1994 through 1995, Ms. Christophorou served as law clerk to the Honorable Joanna Seybert in the U.S. District Court, Eastern District of New York

 Ms. Christophorou is a member of the Bar in New York.
 Ms. Christophorou’s native language is English, and she is fluent in modern Greek.